Overnight care support, from our family to yours

 A Waking Night Carer - Support throughout the night

-Waking night cover requires the carer to be awake throughout the night to undertake any care needs you may have.
-Night care can be delivered at regular intervals throughout the night, with the carer undertaking those tasks and utilising other time to undertake necessary domestic duties.
+A waking night requires the carer to be awake throughout the night to assist with any care needs you may have.
+Night care can be delivered at regular intervals throughout the night, with the carer undertaking nighttime duties tasks and utilising other time to undertake necessary domestic tasks.

 We call this a waking night as the carer will be on duty throughout the night.
 How long they are needed for is flexible and up to you.
 If you need a lot of support at several times during the night – such as waking up disorientated or requiring regular help in changing position or having medication throughout the night – we can arrange for one of our trained carers to help.

 Having this continuous support from one of our night-time carers can make a world of difference to you and your family.